seslattery/veilwarden/README.md

 **Limitations:**
 - Other exported env vars are visible to child processes
-- Sandbox is experimental (Anthropic srt backend only)
+- Sandbox is experimental (macOS seatbelt and srt backends available; Linux bubblewrap coming soon)
 - Policy defaults to allow-all for compatibility

 See [SECURITY.md](docs/SECURITY.md) for threat model details.